 What is the Best Time of the Year for a Yosemite Wedding?

-The higher parts of the national park, namely the Glacier Point and the road leading to this is closed during the winter.
-Due to the heavy snowfall, it becomes extremely risky for visitors to drive up the mountain road.
-So, if you’re in love with the view from Glacier Point, you’ll have to wait till its spring to elope in Yosemite.
+The higher parts of the national park, mostly Glacier Point, Taft Point and the road leading to this is closed during the winter.
+Due to lots of snowfall, it becomes very risky for visitors to drive up the mountain roads.
+So, if you’re crazy in love with the view from Glacier Point, you’ll have to wait till its spring to elope in Yosemite.

 Winter is the time when you’ll get the least amount of crowd.
 It’s because the visitors who go there from remote locations plan to visit the park in one go.
 So, although you might be limited in terms of locations, you can get a peaceful wedding, the best time to get married in Yosemite is always based on what season you find most ideal.

-The valley is open for all visitors throughout the year so a Yosemite wedding with snow is completely possible.
-This 8-mile long and 1-mile wide valley has some of the most spectacular views of the wilderness one can experience in life.
-I’ve seen many couples getting speechless or even crying when they’re in the valley.
+The valley is open for all visitors throughout the year so a Yosemite wedding with snow is absolutely possible.
+This 8-mile long and 1-mile wide valley has a number of the foremost spectacular views of the wilderness one can experience in life.
+I’ve seen many couples getting speechless or oftentimes crying when they’re within the valley.